A4-Tacks/rc-vec-rs/README.md

-`Rc` based `RcVec` and can be converted from Rc without allocation, just like `Box` is converted to `Vec`
+`RcVec` based on `Rc` and can be converted from Rc without allocation, just like `Box` is converted to `Vec`

 Due to `Rc`'s API, this implementation cannot use `realloc`, resulting in some performance issues